 Wow, a lot just happened because we had some extra time.
 Moreover, what happens when that patient is done with ortho, and you can confidently fix the wear on those front teeth they’ve been complaining about for years?
 (Hello, veneers!)

-These are potentially all big money-making conversations that take time to explain, especially when finances and insurance coverage comes up.
+These are potentially all big money-making conversations that take time to explain, especially when finances and insurance coverage come up.
 Hygienists take the time to take intraoral pictures or some occlusal shots.
-We all come across many patients throughout our day that uses pain as an indicator for needing treatment and resist our recommendations.
+We all come across many patients throughout our day who use pain as an indicator of needing treatment and resisting our recommendations.

 Can you blame them since they have no clue what we’re talking about when we’re throwing out dental terms and costs right away?
 Let the pictures of the decay, breakdown, and occlusal wear do the talking for you.
 Trust me, they get the picture quickly when they can put a visual to our concerns.

 What if the periodontal disease we’ve been battling to control was a partial result of their impaired occlusion?
-What if their uncontrolled diabetes we never had time to ask questions about is the reason there is so much inflammation and all those nice pretty crowns you (again, the dentist reading this) did two years ago look like garbabe now?
+What if we never had time to ask questions about their uncontrolled diabetes and the reason there is so much inflammation and all those nice pretty crowns you (again, the dentist reading this) did two years ago look like garbage now?
 Are you replacing those for free since insurance isn’t going to pick that up yet?

 With an hour, now these patients are seeing us take the time to look at the whole picture and their health.
-With additional time, we’re able to educate patients towards accepting treatment because it’s what’s best for their health.
-Now look, that restorative column is filling up with fewer patients, but longer blocks and high production procedures.
+With additional time, we’re able to educate patients to accept treatment because it’s what’s best for their health.
+Now look, that restorative column is filling up with fewer patients but longer blocks and high production procedures.
 Direct referrals are up because patients can’t stop talking about how friendly and informative their hygienists and dentists are.